-Taylor Swift Net Worth, The Scary Reason Why She May Be Avoiding The Spotlight
+Taylor Swift Net Worth: The Scary Reason Why She May Be Avoiding The Spotlight

 A post shared by Taylor Swift (@taylorswift) on

-BFF Ed Sheeran recently hinted at Taylor Swift taking a hiatus till December as that’s the best season for album sales.
+Swift’s BFF, Ed Sheeran, recently hinted at Taylor Swift taking a hiatus until December, as that’s the best season for album sales.
 This was while on an interview with the BBC.
 The following was his statement in regard to this.

 “Taylor [Swift] isn’t going to be releasing until probably the end of this year — Christmas is the smartest time to release because that’s when everyone buys records.
 So I’ve got a full year of just all Ed, all the time.”